Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 How to Begin

-Step 1: Acknowledge the Specific Problem Move beyond “struggling with Arabic” to “cannot pronounce ع correctly” or “reading is painfully slow” or “has dyslexia affecting Arabic learning.”
+Step 1: Acknowledge the specific problem.
+Move beyond “struggling with Arabic” to “cannot pronounce ع correctly” or “reading is painfully slow” or “has dyslexia affecting Arabic learning.”

-Step 2: Determine if Tutoring is Appropriate Is this a specific problem requiring intensive individual intervention?
+Step 2: Determine if tutoring is appropriate.
+Is this a specific problem requiring intensive individual intervention?
 Or does your child just need more practice with regular instruction?

-Step 3: Define Clear Goals What does success look like?
-“Pronounce all Arabic sounds correctly” / “Read at grade level” / “Pass placement test” / “Catch up to class”
+Step 3: Define clear goals.
+What does success look like?
+“Pronounce all Arabic sounds correctly” / “Read at grade level” / “Pass placement test” / “Catch up to class.”

-Step 5: Commit to the Process Intensive intervention requires consistency.
+Step 5: Commit to the process.
+Intensive intervention requires consistency.
 Attend all sessions.
 Complete home practice.
 Trust the process.

 Conclusion: Targeted Intervention Changes Trajectories